-If you need an Emergency Electrician in Aust or just electrical work doing, then give us a call.
+If you need an Emergency Electrician in Aust, then give us a call.
 We are on standby for any emergency electrical call outs across Aust.

 We are proud of our fast emergency response rate in Aust and we aim to get to you in the shortest possible time.
 We understand emergencies can’t wait.
-Our goal is to reach all emergency electrician calls between 30 to 90 minutes.
+Our goal is to reach a clients property between 30 to 90 minutes from the initial call.
 Sometimes we might get to you quicker, sometimes it might take slightly longer depending on our workload.

 We are fully qualified, professional and take great pride in our work.
 Customer satisfaction is our number 1 priority – You’re in safe hands!
-Even though we based near Cheltenham, we cover Aust and all surrounding areas.
+Even though we are based near Cheltenham, we come out to and cover Aust and all surrounding areas.

 24 hour Emergency Electrician Aust

-We are open around the clock – all day and everyday, at least 92% of the time.
+We are open around the clock – all day and everyday, up to 95% of the time.
 Got an emergency in the middle of the night?
-Or has has electrical emergency just popped up?
+Or has has electrical fault just popped up?
 Then just give us a call for a prompt response across all of Aust.

 One the odd occasion, we might miss a call – please ring us back as we might be on another line.